 This typical business process scenario can be automated and improved by combining CRM system data with call center data and using the complete view of the customer’s contact with the company, not just the call center.
 This makes it easy to determine if the customer’s problem really was solved on the first call, or if the customer reverted to another communication method or escalated the case by, for example, by contacting a sales person directly.

 In the event multiple interactions are necessary or multiple resources are assigned to a case, holistic views provided by CRM solutions can help prevent “call center hell” whereby the customer has to run through the same series of questions and test actions every time he or she calls – no matter how many times the customer calls with the same problem.

 How Easy Is It To Achieve Holistic Customer Information?

-How easy it is to attain this kind of 360 degree view depends on the customer management software you’re using and how deep you want to get.
+How easy it is to attain this kind of 360 degree view depends on the customer management software you're using and the customer feedback programs you deploy.
 If you are using a call center software module in your CRM system, the integration and consolidation of customer data is straightforward.

 However, while CRM software easily delivers firmographic and demographic data, capturing environmental data (technographics), behavioral data (digital footprints) and social data will require some extra effort.

 Recognize that each additional customer data source will contribute to a more meaningful 360 view, which will better inform the agent, contribute to a better customer experience and ultimately improve contact center metrics.